-If you have set the power-on password (page 110) and/or the hard disk password (page 115), you can substitute fingerprint authentication for password entry when starting your computer.
+If you have set the power-on password (page 95), you can substitute fingerprint authentication for password entry when starting your computer.

 Erasing the Registered Fingerprints

 Before disposing of your computer or transferring it to a third person, it is strongly recommended you erase the fingerprint data registered on the fingerprint sensor after erasing the data stored on your built-in storage device.